microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipal.md

     - `[Value <String>]`: Value for the key-value pair.
   - `[Type <String>]`:

-APPMANAGEMENTPOLICIES <IMicrosoftGraphAppManagementPolicy[]>: The appManagementPolicy applied to this service principal.
+APPMANAGEMENTPOLICIES <IMicrosoftGraphAppManagementPolicy1[]>: The appManagementPolicy applied to this service principal.
   - `[Description <String>]`: Description for this policy.
 Required.
   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.